Sage-Bionetworks/sage-monorepo/docs/develop-on-a-remote-host.md

 - `Remote-Containers: Open Folder in Container...`
 - Select the project folder and click on `OK`.
-- Verify that the bottom-left corner of the VSCode window shows `Dev Container: Challenge Registry @ ssh://<host name>`.
+- Verify that the bottom-left corner of the VSCode window shows `Dev Container: OpenChallenges @ ssh://<host name>`.

   <img src="images/vscode-remote-ssh-devcontainer-button.png" height="58">